connervieira/Predator/ETHICS.md

 ## Transparency

-As you likely already know, Predator (and all of its dependencies) are completely open source and freely auditable.
+As you likely already know, Predator (and all of its dependencies) are completely open source and freely audit-able.
 When it comes to Predator itself, anyone with the appropriate technical knowledge is free to audit the code the powers it.
 Additionally, Predator's source code is unobfuscated, and thoroughly documented.

 ## ALPR